Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 order: 2
 ---

-Organizations will host their internal Conda packages on private repositories to maintain control over security, compliance, and access.
 ProGet makes it easy to set up a private repository for your Conda packages to publish, store and share your packages internally.

-This guide will show you how to set up a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet to as a Private Conda package repository.
+This guide will show you how to set up a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet as a Private Conda package repository.
 We will also walk you through creating, publishing and consuming packages from this feed.

 ## Step 1: Create a New Feed